 Whilst parents with nannies traditionally don’t have employment manuals with company policy on bullying and other behaviour; it’s probably worthwhile adding a couple of lines in your employment contract.
 Make it clear to your nanny what they can or can’t post on the web without permission, such as photos of the children.
 Whilst this may seem obvious, the longer your nanny stays with you the more they become a part your family and the nature of confidentiality can become blurred.
 With the best of intentions your nanny could post photos and especially when platforms like Facebook can become part of your everyday life, sharing photos of children you love may not feel like an issue.
 And it may not be, but if it is – you should very clear from the beginning about your internet posting boundaries.

-Whist as an employer of less than 15 staff, parents don’t have to worry about claims of unfair dismissal, they still have to protect the good working relationship with the carer of their children.
+Whist as an employer of less than 15 staff (for the first 12 months), parents don’t have to worry about claims of unfair dismissal, they still have to protect the good working relationship with the carer of their children.
 So the moral question of the story is – is it reasonable to be angry at someone for breaching your confidentiality if they don’t realise it’s a breach?

 Help with employment contracts to pay the nanny